ReactMrk/introduction-to-javascript-kata/README.md

 # **Client management with react and hooks**

-The idea of our company is to create a large application to manage clients.
-Therefore, Client management, from the first session, has been redeveloped using React due to its scalability.
+Our company has created a React app to manage our customers.

 Use correct node version: **nvm use**